 Dave Tucker here.

-When I first started mowing lawns for my brother-in-law in 1986, I did it because I had a family to feed and bills to pay.
-But it wasn’t long before I saw the opportunity that exists in the lawn maintenance industry.
-I worked hard and eventually took on the job as foreman and began working on a program to help systematize the company’s billing, scheduling, and routing.
+I did it because I had a family to feed and bills to pay.
+But it wasn’t long before I saw the wealth of opportunity in the lawn maintenance industry.
+I worked hard and eventually took on the job of foreman.
+That’s when I began working on a program to help systematize the company’s billing, scheduling, and routing.

-I became obsessed with developing systems and that first bare-bones program evolved into what is now CLIP – a state-of-the-art, cloud-based software designed exclusively for the lawn maintenance industry.
+I became obsessed with developing systems that would improve the lawn maintenance business.
+That first bare-bones program evolved into CLIP – the state-of-the-art, cloud-based software designed exclusively for the lawn maintenance industry.

-I also built my own successful lawn maintenance business startup and now I’m ready to share the systems and processes I learned, and help you create your own successful business startup.
+I also built my own successful lawn maintenance business from the ground up.
+Now I’m ready to share what I learned about systems and processes and help you create your successful business startup.

-My goal has always been to create businesses that will run without me.
+My goal has always been to create businesses that run without me.

-If there’s a secret to my success in this business over the years – that’s a big “if” – it’s that I’ve always tried to build systems and processes in the businesses so that they will run without me.
+There’s no secret to my success in this business over the years.
+It’s pretty simple: I’ve always tried to build my businesses around systems and processes so they can run without me.

-In other words, my goal has always been to make myself useless in the day-to-day operations of my businesses.
+In other words, my goal has always been to render myself unnecessary in the day-to-day operations of my businesses.
 Here’s why.

-At CLIP, we believe small businesses are a huge contributor to the health of our communities, our economy, and the individual sense of well-being and accomplishment that comes from building a company.
+At CLIP, we believe small businesses are vital to the health of our communities and our economy.
+Building a company can give you a tremendous individual sense of well-being and accomplishment.
 But for me, it’s about more than business.

-This guide won’t cover every detail involved in running a lawn maintenance business, but it’s everything you need to know to get started at a quick clip and establish momentum with a set of time-tested proven methods and processes.
+This guide won’t cover every little detail involved in running a lawn maintenance business.
+Instead, it covers the time-tested, proven methods and processes you’ll need to get started and gain momentum fast.

 Is now really the time?

-Prior to the first quarter of 2020, business startups had been on the increase since 2010.
-However, contrary to what you might expect, there was an even bigger growth spike in 2020 with 4.4 million new companies.
+Before the first quarter of 2020, business startups had increased since 2010.
+However, contrary to what you might expect, there was an even more significant growth spike in 2020 with 4.4 million new companies.
 That’s an increase of 26.9% over 2019!
-Now is a great time.
+So now is a great time.

-What many of those startups have likely learned by now is it’s very difficult to get ahead of the overhead in your professional life when you trade time for money.
-We want to help you make the transition from working in the business to working on it
+Many of those startups have likely learned by now that it’s tough to get ahead of the overhead in your professional life when you trade time for money.
+So we want to help you transition from working in the business to working on it.

-Entrepreneurs aren’t just wealth earners they are wealth creators.
-If you take a look at the recent headlines, it appears that now is a great time for both.
+Entrepreneurs aren’t just wealth earners.
+They are wealth creators.
+If you look at the recent headlines, it appears that now is an excellent time for both.

-Here are some of the five major categories we’ll focus on over the next 19 weeks:
+Here are the five major categories we’ll focus on over the next 19 weeks: